hipe/tmx/autonomous_component_system/doc/issues/009-introduction-to-operations.md

 edit session, regardless of any remaining operations in the "queue" for that edit session.

-in cases of success, the implementor may chose to result in the same `x` (component) that was passed to it so that this component "bubbles out" and can be used as the final result of the edit session (which can be useful for edit sessions that build or remove items where the caller may want to
+in cases of success, the implementer may chose to result in the same `x` (component) that was passed to it so that this component "bubbles out" and can be used as the final result of the edit session (which can be useful for edit sessions that build or remove items where the caller may want to